Malterlib/Malterlib_Memory/Documentation/MemoryManager.md

 \image html MemoryManagerSlab.svg

-The slab is aligned on a 16 MiB address.
+The slab is aligned on a 16 MiB (64 MiB with 16 KiB pages) address.
 This is to allow quick constant time calculation of the slab header with pointer arithmetic from an allocation address.

 The header of the slab is located at the end of the slab which allows maximum utilization of address space when several sub slabs are used for one allocation and it keeps the alignment correct.

 To allow checking if the header is a slab header a random magic number xored with the header address is stored in the header.
-This also requires that the last page of all 16 MiB adresses be a valid address for all allocations allocated in the memory manager.
+This also requires that the last page of all 16 MiB (64 MiB with 16 KiB pages) adresses be a valid address for all allocations allocated in the memory manager.

 The smallest allocation sizes are 1, 2 and 4 bytes, above that all allocations are always aligned on at least 4 bytes.